armijnhemel/devicecode/doc/filter.md

 The parameters and values are stored as a dictionary which can then be accessed by the filtering code.
 Because keys in dictionaries are unique it means that each paramter can only be supplied once.
-If a parameter is supplied multiple times, then only the last value will be recorded in the dictionary.
+If a parameter is supplied multiple times in a single parameter statement, then only the last value will be recorded in the dictionary.

 Example: